How to Shut Off Utilities in an Emergency

 How to Shut Off Natural Gas

-FEMA also cautions against turning the gas back on once you’ve turned it off.
-A qualified professional needs to turn it back on, FEMA says.
+Ready.gov also cautions against turning the gas back on once you’ve turned it off.
+It’s a good idea to have a qualified professional turn it back on.

 How to Shut Off Water

 Water is an extremely important resource after a natural disaster, so you want it to remain clean.
-Cracked water lines may pollute your water supply, which is why FEMA recommends you shut off the water after a disaster until you know it’s safe to drink.
+Cracked water lines may pollute your water supply, which is why the Federal Emergency Management Agency (FEMA) recommends you shut off the water after a disaster until you know it’s safe to drink.
 The water line that enters your home will likely have an easily recognizable shut-off valve.

 Locating this main shut-off valve in advance of a disaster is important.
 If you have trouble, contact a local plumber or your area water utility for assistance.
 Once you’ve identified the main water shut-off valve, make sure everyone in the household knows where it is, and how to turn it off.
 To help prevent any possible confusion, consider labeling the water valve with a colored identification tab.